Highlands Hotel: Philippines

 Maxims Hotel is also present in the Philippines and it is a part of four hotels within the Resorts World Manila which was open on 28 August 2009.
 It is the first integrated resort in the country and is the sister resort to Resorts World Genting, Malaysia and Resorts World Sentosa, Singapore.
-The resort is located in Newport City, opposite the Ninoy Aquino International Airport Terminal 3, in Pasay, Metro Manila, Philippines.
+The resort is located in Newport City, opposite Ninoy Aquino International Airport Terminal 3, in Pasay, Metro Manila, Philippines.